Young Buyers Redefine the East Cape Luxury Housing Market

-Millennials may be one of the most misunderstood and mislabeled cohorts to date.
+Millennials are often a misunderstood and mislabeled group.
 They’re often accused of being entitled or financially irresponsible when the statistics actually prove otherwise.
 The reality is millennials are incredibly tech-savvy, educated, and environmentally conscious.
 Their values and traits are visible in their real estate purchases.
 In fact, millennials are buying East Cape luxury housing in surprising numbers.

-How millennials are able to buy East Cape luxury housing
+How millennials can buy East Cape luxury housing

 Many are skipping the idea of buying a “starter home” and instead, saving up for a down payment on a higher-priced alternative.
-In 2017, home buyers under 35 purchased nearly a quarter of homes constructed by Toll Brothers, the largest luxury homebuilder in the U.S., were sold to buyers under 35, reports Bloomberg.
+In 2017, home buyers under 35 purchased nearly a quarter of homes constructed by Toll Brothers, the largest luxury homebuilder in the U.S.

 But Generation Y isn’t set on only buying in the United States.
 Having spent most of their adult life with smartphones, high-speed internet and Wi-Fi, their options for remote work allow them to telecommute from almost anywhere in the world.
-Developers are taking this concept into consideration when building luxury homes abroad.
+Developers are considering this concept when building luxury homes abroad.

 In Costa Palmas in East Cape, for example, homebuilders are listening to the features young buyers want and need most.
 They provide a peaceful oasis on the Sea of Cortez that offers luxury accommodations for work and play.

-Exactly what features are East Cape real estate developers incorporating into their luxury home builds at Costa Palmas to attract young buyers?
+Exactly what features are East Cape real estate developers using in their luxury home builds at Costa Palmas to attract young buyers?
 Here’s a look at some of the rave-worthy features that millennials love about East Cape real estate:

 Extended living spaces

 Young buyers have a different definition of luxury than their grandparents.
-For city-dwellers, outdoor living spaces were prime real estate, allowing them to entertain friends on rooftops and balconies for a glimpse of gardens during the day or constellations at night.
+For city-dwellers, outdoor living spaces were prime real estate.
+It allows them to entertain friends on rooftops and balconies for a glimpse of gardens during the day or constellations at night.